 John McNaughton Dip Counselling MCOSCA

-I am an experienced counsellor who has also worked in the mental health sector for over 15 years.
+I am an experienced counsellor, who has worked in the health sector for over 15 years.
 I am experienced in working with both men and women of all ages and find that I am able to create a safe space for them.
 I use an individualised approach that is warm, non-judgemental, empathic and unique to you.
 This gives you the opportunity to explore the things in life that are troubling you, and gives you the space to make changes and grow.

 Special Areas of Interest